Keep Your Multifamily Property Safe: Fire Safety Tips for Residents and Staff

 Make sure primary and secondary fire escape plans are easily accessible to residents and posted throughout the property according to local and state fire codes.
 Residents should also know where the closest fire extinguisher and fire alarm pull station are located.

 Review fire escape plans during annual unit inspections.
-Urge residents to talk about fire safety and emergency exit strategy with their children, grandchildren, and visitors.
+Urge residents to discuss fire safety and emergency exit strategies with their children, grandchildren, and visitors.

 Install and inspect self-closing doors